AnssiR66/AlanStdLib/extras_src/README.md

     - Style comments in player input (`;`) via `#[comment]`..`#`.
     - Hyde region tags in player input via ADoc comments.
 5. __Build HTML Docs__ — Convert every `*.asciidoc` document inside the source folder into a standalone HTML file in the destination folder "`../extras/<foldername>/`".
-6. __Sanitize Alan Sources__ — Create in the destination folder a copy of every Alan source in the source folder, but stripped of all [AsciiDoc region-tag comment lines].
+6. __Sanitize Alan Sources__ — Take every Alan source adventure whose name doesn't start with underscore (i.e. "`$srcDir/[^_]*.alan`"), strip away all [AsciiDoc region-tag comment lines], and copy it to the destination folder.
+In other words, underscored adventures are for internal documentation use only, while the others are (also) real examples for end users.

 [Asciidoctor doesn't support ISO-8859-1 files]: https://github.com/asciidoctor/asciidoctor/issues/3248 "Read Issue #3248 for more info on this"
 [AsciiDoc region-tag comment lines]: https://asciidoctor.org/docs/user-manual/#by-tagged-regions "Read about tagged regions in Asciidoctor documentation"